Become a Chartered Accountant Without a Degree in Accounting 2024

 • Original copies of the bank teller used for paying the application fee.

-Put all these in a large official envelope together with the filled application form and deliver it to ICAN office.
+Put all these in a large official envelope together with the filled application form and deliver it to the ICAN office.

 Most cities in Nigeria have regional ICAN offices.
 You can deliver it personally or send it by post to the correct ICAN address.
-Click here to get the address of the ICAN liason office closest to you
+Click here to get the address of the ICAN liaison office closest to you

 However, if for some reason you don’t get contacted with your registration details, endeavor to keep checking on their website or call the customer care service to ask about the status of your application.